Jayden-Htn/WEB601-Playground/README.md

 - put: update resources
 - delete: delete resource
 - use: indicates that the express instance show use the parameter input

+### Testing

+To run and test the apis in this repository:
+- Run 'node server.js' in the terminal (or whatever the file is named)
+- Open 'http://localhost:3000/' in a browser (or whatever the port is)
+- The server will have to be restarted to update any changes unless using a package like nodemon